-- 1000x faster than mechanical computers - Programming was done at the machine level in machine language or "assembly language"
+- 1000x faster than mechanical computers - Programming was done at the machine level in machine language or assembly language https://youtu.be/2iPrFEC7Vhg?t=101

 Stored-program computers were a revolutionary concept and the basis for today's computers.
-Programs and data stored in same memory!
+Programs and data stored in the same memory!